kubeshop/testkube/docs/docs/articles/jenkins-ui.md

 4. Specify a Testkube CLI version or leave it empty to use the latest version.

-5. Add a new "Execute Shell" Build Step and run one or multiple Testkube CLI commands
+5. Add a new "Execute Shell" Build Step and run one or multiple Testkube CLI commands.
 ![jenkins execute shell](../img/jenkins-execute-shell.png)